Renewal and Refinancing #Featured articles

 When interest rates move downward or remain static, this is a non-issue since there are timely full payments to the principal component of a variable rate mortgage payment.
 However, in times like today, unlike any other in recent memory, surging interest rates have played into a little-known concern called trigger rates.

-Trigger rates occur when a mortgage payment no longer covers any principal repayment, allotting the full payment towards the interest portion.
-This attribute solely belongs to variable-rate mortgages (VRM) and doesn’t impact adjustable-rate mortgages (ARM).
+Trigger rates occur when a mortgage payment no longer covers the principal repayment, allotting the full payment to the interest portion.
+This attribute solely applies to variable-rate mortgages (VRM) and does not impact adjustable-rate mortgages (ARM).

 If you started a variable rate mortgage between April 2020 and March 2022, you may be impacted by trigger rates due to the Bank of Canada rate tightening to curb inflationary pressures.
 Trigger rates can leave you on the hook with a much larger balance to pay out than what you originally were loaned.